Collaboration on documentation

 Researching and drafting

-The person who volunteers to draft a new doc (of revise an existing doc) will naturally research the topic in order to know what to write and how best to organize concepts on the page.
+The person who volunteers to draft a new document (of revise an existing doc) will naturally research the topic in order to know what to write and how best to organize concepts on the page.
 Thus, the assignee on a document for these two steps is generally the same person and only the labels may change as they transition from researching to drafting to keep collaborators abreast of progress, or both labels can be applied at the same time.

 Depending on the topic and scope of a document being drafted, it may need a different pair of eyes to do the technical review, namely a core developer, though anyone with the sufficient knowledge of the functionality in question.
 This may happen during the draft process as a kind of back and forth, while keeping running commentary in the associated issue, or it can happen after the author is done with the first draft.

-If the author requests technical assistance while drafting, the reviewer’s name is added along with the authors as Assignees, and that is enough since the doc is still being drafted and the drafting label suffices in that case.
+If the author requests technical assistance while drafting, the reviewer’s name is added along with the authors as Assignees, and that is enough since the document is still being drafted and the drafting label suffices in that case.

 However, if the author finishes the draft and then requests the technical review, the drafting label is removed and the technical review needed label is added.
 The author should also un-assign themselves and wait for a reviewer to self-assign the issue, or add the name of a reviewer if one is already worked out and willing to be assigned.